Skip to main navigation Skip to search Skip to main content

 Personal profile

-Sally is a qualified counsellor and counselling supervisor and manages the Tayside Centre for Counselling which is a research clinic based within Abertay University.
+Sally is a qualified counsellor and counselling supervisor and manages the Tayside Centre for Counselling, a research clinic based at Abertay University.

 Fingerprint